vehicle-lang/tutorial/README.md

 about neural network verification with Vehicle.
 Vehicle’s installation instructions and user guide are available [here](https://vehicle-lang.readthedocs.io/en/latest/installation.html).
-This tutorial was created by Matthew Daggitt, Wen Kokke, Ekaterina Komendantskaya, Bob Atkey, Luca Arnaboldi, Natalia Slusarz, Marco Casadio, Ben Coke, and Jeonghyeon Lee.
+This tutorial was created by Ekaterina Komendantskaya, Matthew Daggitt, Wen Kokke, Bob Atkey, Alistair Sirman, Joe Hall, and Aashish Misra, with additional exercise contributions from Ben Coke and Jeonghyeon Lee.

 If you have any questions about the Vehicle Tutorial, you are invited to join [our